 We are responsible for regulating the exploration and responsible development of Yukon’s oil and gas resources.
-We issue oil and gas rights, administer royalty revenues and licenses, and regulate industry activities.
+We issue oil and gas rights, administer royalty revenues and licences, and regulate industry activities.

 Phone number: 867-667-5026 or toll free in Yukon: 1-800-661-0408, ext.
 5026

 We develop solutions with First Nations and industry that enable the responsible management of Yukon's resources.

 Phone number: 867-456-3896 or toll free in Yukon 1-800-661-0408, ext.
 3896

 Fax number: 867-393-6262

 - Government of Yukon;